zzau13/prisma-nest-dto/README.md

 ### CreateDTO

 This kind of DTO represents the structure of input-data to expect from 'outside' (e.g. REST API consumer) when attempting to `create` a new instance of a `Model`.
-Typically the requirements for database schema differ from what we want to allow users to do.
+Typically, the requirements for database schema differ from what we want to allow users to do.
 As an example (and this is the opinion represented in this generator), we don't think that relation scalar fields should be exposed to users for `create`, `update`, or `delete` activities (btw.
 TypeScript types generated in PrismaClient exclude these fields as well).
 If however, your schema defines a required relation, creating an entity of that Model would become quite difficult without the relation data.
 In some cases you can derive information regarding related instances from context (e.g. HTTP path on the rest endpoint `/api/post/:postid/comment` to create a `Comment` with relation to a `Post`).
 For all other cases, we have the